IxDA/interaction18/content/events/community-dinner/_index.md

   {{% box class="text-right box-title" %}}
 <p class="h-huge">1</p>

-**Typical food from Lyon “Bouchon Lyonnais”:** in the nineteenth century, the cooks of the bourgeoisie, nicknamed "les mères lyonnaises”, leave their home to start their own business and give birth to culinary traditions that you will enjoy!
+**Typical food from Lyon “Bouchon Lyonnais”:** in the nineteenth century, the cooks of the bourgeoisie, nicknamed "les mères lyonnaises”, leave their homes to start their own businesses and give birth to culinary traditions that you will enjoy!
   {{% /box %}}
   {{% box class="bordered mega-padding spacer-t-b" %}}
 ### Café Comptoir Abel